alexandra-cook/alexandra-cook/README.md

 - 👋 Hi, I’m @alexandra-cook
 - 👀 I’m interested in becoming a software developer
 - 🌱 I’m currently learning Python and SQL
-- 💞️ I’m looking to collaborate on simple projects where I can make a big impact

 <!---
 alexandra-cook/alexandra-cook is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.